iMaro40/hanpoom-assignment/readme.md

 ## How To Run

 1. `npm i`
-2. Run the Docker container: `npm run docker`
+2. Run the Docker container: `npm run docker` (this is using PORT=5432 by default)
-3. Run the migrations `npm run migrate`
+3. Run the migrations: `npm run migrate`
 4. Seed the database: `npm run seed`
 5. Start the server: `npm run start:dev`